OLSV-oss/OSSLicenseSimpleViewer/README.md

 In OSSLicenseSimpleViewer.xlsm file, we have manual sheet.
 Please finish preparation following the guidance.

 # License
 OSS License Simple Viewer is licensed under the MIT License.
 This tool is provided on an "AS IS" bases without any warranties.
-See LICENSE.pdf for details.
+See LICENSE(https://github.com/OLSV-oss/OSSLicenseSimpleViewer/blob/main/LICENSE) for details.